 β-galactosidase reporter strains (Table 2) were constructed by site- and orientation-specific single chromosome integration using the Tn7 transposon as previously described (LoVullo et al., 2009).
 Helper plasmid pMP720 was electroporated into either wild-type (LVS) or bS21-2 mutant (∆rpsU2) competent cells in 0.2 cm cuvettes with a 2.5 kV pulse and hygromycin-resistant cells were selected by plating on CHA-H with hygromycin.
 Cells with the helper plasmid were electroporated with the appropriate mini-Tn7 plasmid and selected for on CHA-H with kanamycin.
 Colonies were screened for plasmid integration at the attTn7 site using PCR.
 Candidate strains were confirmed by amplification of genomic DNA outside of the attTn7 site and Sanger sequencing (Rhode Island INBRE Molecular Informatics Core).

 Reporter constructs encoded on pF plasmids were electroporated into LVS, LVS ΔrpsU2, or LVS Δhfq cells as described above and selected for on CHA-H with kanamycin (Table 2).
+The complementation vectors or empty pF plasmids were electroporated into β-galactosidase reporter strains as described above and selected for on CHA-H with nourseothricin.

 The Hfq deletion strain was constructed by allelic exchange as previously described (Trautmann & Ramsey 2022).
 Briefly, at least 1 μg of allelic exchange plasmid pEXΔhfq was electroporated into competent cells as above.
 Cells in which a single integration event occurred were selected for on CHA-H-kanamycin.
 Counter-selection for the vector was accomplished by plating on CHA-H (BD Difco) containing 10% sucrose.
 Sucrose-resistant, kanamycin-sensitive colonies were screened for deletions using PCR.
 Candidate strains were confirmed by amplification of genomic DNA outside of the flanking regions on each side of the deletion and Sanger sequencing, validating LVS ∆hfq.